digital-asset/daml/docs/source/daml/intro/1_Token.rst

 ..
 Graphic with timeline inactive -> create -> active -> archive -> inactive

 DAML specifies what transactions are legal on a DAML Ledger.
+The rules the DAML code specifies are collectively called a *DAML model* or *contract model*.

 DAML Files and Modules
 ----------------------